jr0senblum/jc/README.md

 * jc_psub:
   * Pub / Sub of cache write and delete events
   * On-demand, ad-hoc topic events
+  * Predefined, *jc_node_events* topic provides subscribers
-  * Predefined jc_node_events topic for node-up and node-down notifications
+  node-up and node-down notifications
 * jc_bridge
   * Server that acts as a proxy between an external process and jc functionality

 ###Configuration
 * Application configuration is in sys.config which is heavily commented
 * Cookie, node-name and auto-restart of VM controlled by vm.args